 State housing trust funds are, by any measure, the backbone of the housing trust fund world.
 They demonstrate what is possible, encourage local participation, and build enough momentum to begin having a measurable impact on addressing critical housing needs.

-State housing trust funds collected more than $1.7 billion in 2021 to advance affordable housing initiatives in their states.
+Replace highlighted numbers in first sentence of third paragraph: State housing trust funds collected more than $2.3 billion in 2022 to advance affordable housing initiatives in their states.
 The most common revenue sources collected by state housing trust funds are the real estate transfer tax and the documentary stamp tax — used by twelve states and the District of Columbia.
 Not all state housing trust funds have dedicated ongoing sources of revenue and three have yet to place any funds into their state trust funds (Alabama, Idaho, and Rhode Island).
 For more information on state revenue sources, click here.
 The average amount of public and private funds leveraged for every dollar invested in affordable housing by state housing trust funds is nearly $7.00, ranging from a low of $2.00 to a high of $16.00 for individual trust funds.